HiPhish/guile-msgpack/INSTALL.rst

  Installation
 ##############

+The following describes all that is needed for building the MessagePack library, as well as the accompanying documentation.
+The information is sufficient to build everything manually or define a package for a package manager.
+Deviations of the build process from this file are considered bugs and shall be reported.

 Use `make` to build the library and the documentation.
 All dependencies listed below are build-time dependencies.
 The following targets are defined (`all` is the default target):